-Board Chair Tovar welcomed newly appointed Trustees, George Heisel, Jesus Lebeña and Alexander M. Peraza.
+Board Chair Tovar welcomed newly appointed Trustees, George Heisel, Jesus Lebeña and Alexander Peraza.
+Board Chair Tovar noted that Trustees are briefed thoroughly in advance of each meeting.

 Board Chair Tovar explained that the Special Meeting of the Board of Trustees was convened to consider a timely and unique opportunity for the University.
 He commented that President Jessell's contract sunsets at the end of the year and that Dr. Jessell has served FIU with distinction, dedication and professionalism.
-Board Chair Tovar remarked on the University's achievements under President Jessell's leadership, including FIU's designation as a Preeminent Florida Research University, No. 1 ranking in Performance-Based Funding metrics in 2023 and 2024, Top 50 public research university ranking by U.S. News and World Report, No. 1 in Florida ranking by the Wall Street Journal and Washington Monthly, new alliance between FIU's Herbert Wertheim College of Medicine and Baptist Health, highest first to second-year retention rate in FIU history, and highest First Time in College four-year graduation rate in FIU history.
+Board Chair Tovar remarked on the University's achievements under President Jessell's leadership, including FIU's designation as a Preeminent Florida Research University, No. 1 ranking in Performance-Based Funding metrics in 2023 and 2024, Top 50 public research university ranking by U.S. News and World Report, No. 1 in Florida ranking by the Wall Street

+Journal and Washington Monthly, new alliance between FIU's Herbert Wertheim College of Medicine and Baptist Health, highest first to second-year retention rate in FIU history, and highest First Time in College four-year graduation rate in FIU history.